Modern Architecture in Barcelona - A Guide to some of Barcelona's Most Iconic Modern Buildings

 The building has also been praised for the way in which it was planned and constructed.
 Raval is one of the poorest areas of Barcelona - local people were trained to both construct and work in the building.
 This was a way in which to involve the local community in the arrival of this new entity in their area.

-Metro: Universitat (Red Line, L1) or (Purple Line, L2)
+Metro: Universitat (Red Line, L1) and (Purple Line, L2)

 Santiago Calatrava's Olympic Flame

-Santiago Calatrava is from Valancia and he is one of Spain's most celebrated architects.
+Santiago Calatrava is from Valencia and he is one of Spain's most celebrated architects.
 He also designed a science park in Valencia.
 Much of his work is said to be inspired by animal skeletons and the way in which they move.

 Any Final Tips for Those Coming to Check Out Barcelona's Architecture?

 Anyone interested in modern architecture should not miss the opportunity to see Mies Van de Rohe's Pavilion.
-This is one of the very first examples of modern architecture and was incredibly ground breaking for its time.
+This is one of the first examples of modern architecture and was ground breaking for its time.
 Architects and fans of modern architecture visit the Pavilion as if on pilgrimage.